 - When evaluating mold problems, it is critical to address the source of the moisture – or the mold will reappear!

 - High humidity and condensation sources, water leaks, HVAC system problems and other maintenance issues are all contributors to high humidity / water leaks.

 - Mold remediation procedures usually do not vary based on the type of mold that is present.

-- The steps are to identify and stop the source, contain the affected area, remove or clean all materials within the affected area, and then repair as needed.
+- The steps are to identify and stop the source, contain the affected area, control the environment with specialized air scrubbers, remove physical spores, clean all materials within the affected area, and then repair as needed.

 Timely action to address air quality is important to safeguard a healthy indoor environment.